Fuyuki0312/cnn-vs-resnet-digit-classification/README.md

 ├── 7/
 ├── 8/
 └── 9/
-- If you only want to use the model for inference, you can import model from `model.py` with weights loaded from `ModelDetectingNumber.pth`.
+- If you only want to use the models for inference, you can import model from `model.py` with weights loaded from `ModelDetectingNumber.pth`.
 - Beisdes, `PlotConfusionMatrix.py` can be used to plot confusion matrix for current model with weights loaded from `ModelDetectingNumber.pth`.

 ## Limitation